pwa-builder/pwabuilder-ios/README.md

-# pwabuilder-ios
+# PWABuilder iOS Platform

 This is PWABuilder's iOS platform that generates an iOS app that loads your PWA in a WKWebView.
+The platform generates a zip file containing an Xcode project that you can compile on your Mac and publish to the App Store.

 # Architecture